Robust Identity Perceptual Watermark Against Deepfake Face Swapping: Experiment

-Since the accuracy metric requires a fixed threshold value which can lead to biases due to data distributions, we employed the area under the receiver operating characteristic (ROC) curve (AUC) score to evaluate the detection performance based on the matching rate.
+Since the accuracy metric requires a fixed threshold value, which can lead to biases due to data distributions, we employed the area under the receiver operating characteristic (ROC) curve (AUC) score to evaluate the detection performance based on the matching rate.
 In a nutshell, a high AUC score demonstrates the probability that a random positive sample scores higher than a random negative sample from the testing set, in other words, the ability of the classifier to distinguish between real and fake samples.
-The experiment is conducted on CelebA-HQ at $128 \times 128$ and $256 \times 256$ resolutions by testing against each face swapping model in $P_\textrm{swap}$ and a mixture\footnote{When conducting this experiment, samples are equally and randomly drawn for each synthetic algorithm to match up the same total quantity as the real ones. } of them.
+The experiment is conducted on CelebA-HQ at $128 \times 128$ and $256 \times 256$ resolutions by testing against each face swapping model in $P_\textrm{swap}$ and a mixture\footnote{When conducting this experiment, samples are equally and randomly drawn for each synthetic algorithm to match the same total quantity as the real ones. } of them.
 To establish a balanced ratio for real and fake samples, the real images in CelebA-HQ are leveraged after randomly applying common manipulations from $P_\textrm{common}$.

 The detection performance in AUC scores is demonstrated in Table~\ref{tab:deepfake_detection}.
-It can be observed that, although exhibit reasonable detection performance in lab-controlled scenarios, in this experiment, the passive detectors generally come up with poor AUC scores of at most 88.94\%.
-Moreover, various statistics are observed below 70\% regarding each passive model, demonstrating substantial fluctuations in the detection performance.
-We also listed their performance on the training dataset, FaceForensics++~\cite{FFPP[11]} (FF++) dataset, for a reference.
+It can be observed that, except SBIs that reconstructs its own fake training samples following the designed pipeline, all models have achieved outstanding AUC scores on detecting SimSwap, where CADDM reaches 99.98\% at the $128 \times 128$ resolution and Xception achieves 99.99\% at the $256 \times 256$ resolution, slightly outperforming our promising performance of 98.49\% and 98.19\% at the two resolutions, respectively.
+This demonstrates the reliable detection ability of the passive detectors on seen manipulations.
+However, when facing unseen face swapping manipulations, the passive detectors generally come up with poor statistics of at most 86.18\%.
+At the same time, many statistics are observed below 50\% regarding the passive detectors, demonstrating substantial fluctuations in the detection performance against different synthetic models.
+For instance, RECCE achieves an 86.18\% AUC score against DiffSwap at the $128 \times 128$ resolution, but a poor 26.83\% statistic is derived against E4S.
 As a result, huge performance damping can be concluded for the passive detectors since the face swapping models are unseen and can generate faces with imperceptible detectable artifacts.
-Meanwhile, the passive detectors trained in lab-controlled scenarios fail to stay robust when facing common manipulations on the real samples that simulate the real-life scenarios.